Mango Salsa for Fish Tacos

 You can also combine these additions to make tasteful themed variations.
 A few that I could recommend include the following:

-• Sweet and spicy – Add s portion of diced pineapple and a pinch of cayenne pepper for that perfect blend of sweet and spicy flavors.
+• Sweet and Spicy – Make it a spicy mango salsa by adding a portion of diced pineapple and a pinch of cayenne pepper or chili powder for that perfect blend of sweet and spicy flavors.

 • Tropical – Add diced papaya and mint leaves to create that fresh, tropical flavor.

-• Creamy – Add a portion of diced avocado and a dollop of Greek yogurt to create a creamy blended version of this fresh mango salsa recipe.
+• Creamy – Add a portion of diced avocado and a dollop of Greek yogurt or sour cream to create a creamy blended version of this fresh mango salsa recipe.

 mango ingredients in bowl: mango, cilantro, red pepper, green onion, jalapeno, lime juice, salt, pepper

-Now that you have all the ingredients you want for you Mango Salsa, it’s time to get chopping.
-See how to cut a mango.
-For full details see the recipe card below.
+Now that you have all the ingredients you want for your Mango Salsa, it’s time to get chopping.
+For full recipe details, including ingredient measurements see the printable recipe card below.

-1. Prepare all your ingredients (wash, peel, dice, chop, whatever you need to do).
+Prepare all your ingredients by washing, peeling, dicing, chopping, whatever you need to do.

 There are so many uses for a great salsa like this one.
 Just a few of the ways you could use this mango salsa recipe include the following:

-• It can be used as a garnish for grilled chicken or fish – Mango salsa is an ideal garnish for lean meat, like grilled chicken, and even for fish.
+• It can be used as a garnish for pork tenderloin, grilled chicken or fish– Mango salsa is an ideal garnish for lean meat, like pork tenderloin, grilled chicken, and even for fish, especially baked fish tacos.
 The salsa’s succulent nature helps to keep leaner meats moist and juicy while still contributing to the flavor.

-• Quesadillas, burritos, or tacos could all benefit from adding it – Salsa is a popular (and arguably traditional) addition to many South and Central American dishes.
+• Quesadillas, burritos, tacos, or enchiladas could all benefit from adding it- Salsa is a popular (and arguably traditional) addition to many South and Central American dishes.
 From quesadillas to burritos, tacos to enchiladas, many of your favorite dishes from this region benefit as much from mango salsa as they do from traditional salsa recipes.

 More Salsa Recipes to Try!

-If you loved this Mango Salsa recipe you are sure to love my other salsa recipes.
+This mango salsa has become a family favorite!
+If you loved this recipe you are sure to love my other salsa recipes.
 Check out a few here:

 mixed mango salsa in bowl